Possible measles exposure at Tucson International Airport

 “We are working closely with local, state and out-of-state public health partners to make sure we quickly identify any possible exposures that may have occurred while this person was visiting Pima County,” said Marcy Flanagan, director of the Pima County Health Department.

-Measles spreads through the air when an infected person coughs or sneezes, the department said.
+Measles spreads through the air when an infected person coughs or sneezes.

 Symptoms typically appear seven to 12 days after exposure, but can take up to 21 days to appear.

-“Measles is a serious and highly contagious disease that can spread quickly, so if you or your child are not vaccinated against the disease and you were at the Tucson International Airport, there is a risk of getting measles,” said Dr. Cara Christ, director of the Arizona Department of Health Services.
+“Measles is a serious and highly contagious disease that can spread quickly, so if you or your child are not vaccinated against the disease and you were at the Tucson International Airport, there is a risk of getting measles,” said Dr. Cara Christ, director of the Arizona health department.

-Public health officials note that measles can be prevented with the MMR vaccine, which also protects against mumps and rubella.
+Measles can be prevented with the MMR vaccine, which also protects against mumps and rubella, the department said.

-The CDC recommends kids get two doses of the vaccine, at ages 12-15 months and then again at 4-6 years, adding that teens and adults should also make sure they are up-to-date on their vaccination.
+The CDC recommends kids get two doses of the vaccine, at ages 12 to 15 months and then the second dose at 4 to 6 years, adding that teens and adults should also make sure they are up-to-date on their MMR vaccination.